zeux/meshoptimizer/README.md

 Typically you should expect triangle strips to have ~50-60% of indices compared to triangle lists (~1.5-1.8 indices per triangle) and have ~5% worse ACMR.
 Note that triangle strips can be stitched with or without restart index support.
 Using restart indices can result in ~10% smaller index buffers, but on some GPUs restart indices may result in decreased performance.

+To reduce the triangle strip size further, it's recommended to use `meshopt_optimizeVertexCacheStrip` instead of `meshopt_optimizeVertexCache` when optimizing for vertex cache.
+This trades off some efficiency in vertex transform for smaller index buffers.

 ## Deinterleaved geometry